 The results are published today in Nature Climate Change.

-Dr Ledger said many insects such as mayflies were severely affected by drought, as were many large predatory invertebrates, which could not escape.
+Dr Ledger noted that many insects such as mayflies were severely affected by drought, as were many large predatory invertebrates, which could not escape.